A Comprehensive Taxonomy of Negation for NLP and Neural Retrievers: Motivation

 \header{Proper treatment of negation is essential} Understanding negation is vital for retrieval models to provide the correct information to the user.
 Moreover, handling negation is vital to ensure that the retrieved generations are a correct response to the user query, since generated answers are particularly difficult to verify, as they cannot be grounded in established evidence \cite{wang2024factualitylargelanguagemodels}.
 Equally important is ensuring that RAG systems respect user-specified negation and avoid retrieving information the user explicitly does not search for.

 \header{Fine-tuning on negation datasets} One could argue that this problem can be mitigated through fine-tuning \cite{Dolci2022FineTuningLM}.
 However, catastrophic forgetting occurs when a model is fine-tuned on a new dataset \cite{Hayes2019REMINDYN}, even if its distribution is similar to the original training data.
 In certain cases, fine-tuning can lead to a degradation of performance in the original training set \cite{peters2019tune, merchant2020happens}.
 Model sensitivity to parameter adjustments is particularly noticeable in information retrieval settings.
 This has been observed in traditional BERT-based architectures \citep{gerritse2022arjen} and LLMs \cite{soudani2024}.
 Although this behavior can be mitigated by freezing the model parameters and adding a language model head that is fine-tuned on a new dataset \cite{Huang2022FrozenCM, Lin2022FrozenCM}, this method restricts the capabilities the model can learn. \citet{weller2024nevirnegationneuralinformation} shows that fine-tuning on their proposed dataset (NevIR) leads to a noticeable decline in MSMarco generalization performance.
-This could be explained by catastrophic forgetting and fine-tuning on an overly specialized dataset.

-\header{Representations of negation} Another explanation for models under-performing on negation is the lack of a specialized pre-training setup, which can arise from an under-representation of negation in popular pre-training datasets \cite{hossain2020analysis}, although LLMs have been trained on extensive crawled datasets and exhibit similar shortcomings.
-An improper training setup can also be caused by the training objective.
-While contrastive loss pushes representations that are different in content to be distant in the representation space, two negated statements are close in content while conveying opposite information. \cite{hosseini2021understanding, noji2020analysis} address the problem of having a misalignment between the training objective and the semantics of negation by proposing an `unlikelihood' loss function used to further pre-train BERT on factually incorrect statements with negation cues.
+\header{Representations of negation} Another explanation for models under-performing on negation is under-representation of negation in crawled pre-training datasets \cite{hossain2020analysis}.
+An improper training can also be caused by the training objective.
+While contrastive loss pushes different content to be distant in the representation space, two negated statements are close in content while conveying opposite information. \cite{hosseini2021understanding, noji2020analysis} address the problem of misalignment between training objective and semantics by proposing an `unlikelihood' loss function to pre-train BERT on factually incorrect statements with negation cues.
+Recently, \cite{krasakis2025LSR} constructed compositional query representations to explicitly encode logical operators with Learned Sparse Retrieval (LSR), showing that penalizing negation in the query improves generalization.